Awful/Awful.app/README.md

 1. Clone the repository: `git clone https://github.com/AwfulDevs/Awful.git`
 2. Open Xcode project and build away: `cd Awful && open Awful.xcodeproj`

+There are no required dependencies for building Awful; all third-party libraries are included.

 There are optional dependencies for building Awful.
 You only need them if you're working on the relevant part of the app.
 Once a dependency is installed, simply build the Xcode project and the relevant files will be regenerated.

 * [LESS][] helps us write CSS.
 If you're modifying the themes for displaying posts (these are files like `posts-view*.less`), please [install LESS][LESS]: